Halsey Crushes Billboard Music Awards Performance In Dominatrix-Esque Red-Leather Thong Leotard

 — Billboard Music Awards (@BBMAs) May 2, 2019

-The three-time BBMA winner took the stage one more time alongside K-pop group BTS to perform their “Boy With Luv” collaboration in their first live performance of the song.
+The three-time BBMA winner took the stage one more time alongside K-pop group BTS to perform their “Boy With Luv” collaboration, in their first live performance of the song.

 According to Billboard, Halsey gifted the members of BTS with sweet friendship bracelets while on the red carpet before the show.
-Band member RM commented on the bracelets, saying “Our cover of the album is pink, so she made it like, white and pink.
-That was like, so kind of her.”
+Band member RM commented on the bracelets, saying, “Our cover of the album is pink, so she made it like, white and pink.”

 The seven-member South Korean boy band graced the stage in sharp suits, ranging from gray to white and black.
 Halsey joined the group with a beige suit of her own and the crowd went crazy for their performance.

-BTS took home both awards that they were nominated for: Top Duo/Group and Top Social Artist.
+BTS took home both awards that they were nominated for — Top Duo/Group and Top Social Artist.

 Congrats @BTS_twt!
 They are taking home TWO #BBMAs tonight. pic.twitter.com/PkyLw6FO1Q